 - Find a large orange and cut the top off of it.
-Scoop out all of the insides and prepare a box of brownie mix without the egg.
+Scoop out the insides and prepare a box of brownie mixes without the egg.
 Pour your brownie mix into the orange and replace the top.

 - Wrap your orange in tin foil and place it in the coals of your fire for perfect cooking temperature.

 - Let your brownies cook for 25 – 30 minutes in the coals.
 The orange peels can burn a little without affecting the flavor of your tasty treat!